 CASA then commenced preliminary PIR assessments in late 2012 to discuss implementation issues with key industry stakeholders.
 Following these discussions, Standards Development project SS 13/03 was approved in March 2013 to formalise the PIR of Subpart 99.B.

-Any amendments will be developed in close consultation with industry and issued in draft form for public comment.
-CASA will send notification via the Consultation and rule making mailing list when proposed amendments are available for public consultation.
+Any amendments will be and issued in draft form for public consultation.
+CASA will send notification via the consultation and rule making mailing list when proposed amendments are available for public consultation.

 CASA has identified several technical issues with the operation of Subpart 99.C, which deals with the conduct of AOD tests by CASA officers.
 Through Standards Development project SS 14/03, CASA proposes to amend Subpart 99.C to correct these issues and to improve the efficiency and effectiveness of the AOD testing scheme.